tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 //startup info to define stdin, stdout, stderr
 ```

 There are two sets of data originally that got mixed into one.
-One set includes all clean executable and dll files from `C:\Windows\SYSTEM32`.
-One set contains all the "malicious-wannabe" executable files that I created out of the source code above with a bit of variations for each one just to not duplicate them.
+One set includes all benign .exe (executable) and .dll (Dynamic Link Library) files from `C:\Windows\SYSTEM32`.
+The other set contains all the "malicious-wannabe" executable files that the source code above generated with a bit of variations for each one just to not duplicate them.

 ## solution